Homology torsion growth and Mahler measure: Introduction

 \begin{Thm} Notations as above.
 One has \be \limsup_{\la \Gamma \ra \to \infty}\frac{\log \left | \Tor_\BZ\big(H_1(X_\Gamma, \BZ) \big)\right|}{|\BZ^n /\Gamma|} = \BM (\Delta(L)). \tag{a} \ee \be \limsup_{\la \Gamma \ra \to \infty}\frac{\log |\Tor_\BZ(H_1(X_\Gamma^\br, \BZ))|}{|\BZ^n /\Gamma|} = \BM (\Delta(L)). \tag{b} \ee If $n=1$ then one can replace the $\limsup$ by the ordinary $\lim$.

 \end{Thm}

-For the case when $\Delta(L)= \Delta_0(L)$, part \eqref{eT2b} was proved by Silver and Williams \cite{SW}, who, based on that result, formulated part (b) as a conjecture.
+For the special case when $\Delta(L)= \Delta_0(L)$, part \eqref{eT2b} was proved by Silver and Williams \cite{SW}, who, based on that result, formulated part (b), with the upper limit replaced by the ordinary limit, as a conjecture.
 The proof in \cite{SW} (for the case $\Delta(L) = \Delta_0(L)$), written for $Z=S^3$ and for branched covering only, can be modified for the case of general homology 3-spheres and non-branched coverings.
 Hence the real new content of Theorem \ref{T2} is the case when $\Delta(L) \neq \Delta_0(L)$.
 The proof in \cite{SW} is based on the torsion module case of Theorem 1.
-It is not surprising that if one can get Theorem 1, then one can prove the conjecture of Silver and Williams.
+It is not surprising that if one can get Theorem 1, then one can generalize the result of Silver and Williams to the case $\Delta(L) \neq \Delta_0(L)$.

 The investigation of the growth of homology torsions of finite covering of knots has a long history, with an interesting conjecture posed by Gordon \cite{Gordon}.
 The conjecture was proved by Riley \cite{Riley} and Gonzalez-Acuna and Short \cite{GS} using Gelfond-Baker results in number theory.
 Silver and Williams' result mentioned above and Theorem \ref{T2} are generalizations of Riley and Gonzalez-Acuna and H. Short from the knot to the link case.
-The surprising appearance of the Mahler measure can be explained from the perspective of $L^2$-torsion theory \cite{Luck_book}: The $L^2$-torison of the maximal abelian covering of a link complement, at least when $\Delta_0(L) \neq 0$, is the Mahler measure of $\Delta_0(L)$.
+The surprising appearance of the Mahler measure can be explained from the perspective of $L^2$-torsion theory \cite{Luck_book}: The $L^2$-torsion of the maximal abelian covering of a link complement, at least when $\Delta_0(L) \neq 0$, is the Mahler measure of $\Delta_0(L)$.
 Theorem \ref{T2} more or less says that the $L^2$-torsion in this case can be approximated by its finite-dimensional counterparts.

 In the non-abelian covering case the $L^2$-torsion is given by the hyperbolic volume.
 So one should expect the similar limit of the left hand side of Equation (a) would give the hyperbolic volume of the link complements.
-For works in this direction see \cite{Le_slides,Le_tocome,Muller,BV}.
+In \cite{Le_tocome}, we will show that, if $L$ is a non-split link in $S^3$, then